 Learn about science

 At the Orlando Science Center, toddlers and pre-schoolers can take part in hands-on workshops based on all kinds of fascinating science topics.
 Parents can go along with their toddler, or drop them off for an exciting morning of science-themed fun held in the Stem Discovery Center.
-Creepy Crawlies, Spooky Science and Dinosaur Roar are just a few of the classes you will find for kids aged 18 months to 5 years old.
+In a Little Explorers Workshop and Pint-Sized Science are just a few of the classes you will find for kids aged 18 months to 5 years old.
 Little learners can also enjoy the huge Kids Town play zone and exciting themed birthday parties.

 Join in with story time